markrobinsonuzh/scRNAseq_clustering_comparison/README.md

 ```

 ## Disclaimer
-All methods included in the evaluation except [SAFE](https://www.biorxiv.org/content/early/2018/03/28/215723) are implemented as R packages (for version, see above).
+All methods included in the evaluation except [SAFE](https://www.biorxiv.org/content/early/2018/03/28/215723) and [RaceID2]() are implemented as R packages (for version, see above).
 To ensure full reproducibility of our analyses, we have included the version of the SAFE-clustering code that was used for our evaluations in the repository.
 This includes the [gpmetis](gpmetis) and [shmetis](shmetis) executables, as well as the folder [Rscripts/clustering/SAFE_2.1_Linux](Rscripts/clustering/SAFE_2.1_Linux).
 These files were obtained from [https://yunliweb.its.unc.edu//safe/](https://yunliweb.its.unc.edu//safe/) on July 2, 2018.
 Minor modifications were made in the [Rscripts/clustering/SAFE_2.1_Linux/SAFE_modified.R](Rscripts/clustering/SAFE_2.1_Linux/SAFE_modified.R) and [Rscripts/clustering/SAFE_2.1_Linux/individual_clustering_modified.R](Rscripts/clustering/SAFE_2.1_Linux/individual_clustering_modified.R) scripts (clearly marked in the respective scripts), in order to allow setting the number of cores for execution, and to disable the internal cell/gene filtering for SC3 and Seurat, since we provide pre-filtered data in our evaluation.

+In order to run RaceID2, you need to download the `RaceID2_StemID_class.R` script from [https://github.com/dgrun/StemID](https://github.com/dgrun/StemID) (we used the version from March 3, 2017) and place it in the [Rscripts/clustering](Rscripts/clustering) directory.